coding-chimp/octopress-gauges-popular-posts/README.md

 Note the **custom/asides/popular_posts.html** that is added on the third entry of the array.

+The installation created the `config` file in the `.page_views` directory.
+In there you have to add your Gaug.es API token and you can also add the date started tracking your site with Gaug.es.

+    :token: <your-api-token>
+    :signup_date: 2013-06-03

+If a `singup_date` is given, thes gem will fetch the views since then.
+Depending on the distance, this may take a while.

 Once done, you need to generate the blog:

     $ rake generate

-I also suggest that you ignore the cached page rank files by adding this line to your **.gitignore**:
+I also suggest that you ignore the cached page views files and the config file with your Gaug.es API token by adding this line to your **.gitignore**:

-    .page_ranks
+    .page_views

 ## Usage ##